chris-langfield/Blue-VM/README.md

 # Blue-VM
-(Experiment) 32 bit VM in C with custom assembly language and REPL (currently only accepting hex instructions).
+(Experiment) 32 bit register VM in C with custom assembly language and REPL (currently only accepting hex instructions).

 For educational and curiosity purposes, this program is being built with the loose goal of being able to interpret a custom programming language.